iluvjava/Robust-Optimization/math/Decision Variables and Coefficients.md

 \end{aligned}
 $$

-However, the CCGA creates another parameters for the $q$ indicating each step of the $q$ veraible in CCGA: $q^{(q)}$.
+However, the CCGA creates another parameters for the $q$ indicating each step of the $q$ veraible in CCGA: $q^{(k)}$.
 And as a results, all inner variables are paramaterized too, giving us:

 $$
 \begin{aligned}